Security compliance workflow for Tallyfy

 task

 Something's leaked.
 Figure out what data, how much, and how it happened.
 The clock starts now.
-Document the exact time you became aware.
-For GDPR, you've got 72 hours from when you 'know' - not when you're done investigating.
-The timeline matters.
+Write down the exact time you found out.
+For GDPR, you've got 72 hours from when you "know" - not when you're done investigating.
+That timeline matters a lot.

 2